andreasMazur/variational_autoencoder/README.md

 # Variational Autoencoder (VAE) with TensorFlow

-This repository provides a simple implementation of a Variational Autoencoder (VAE) using TensorFlow and Keras.
+This repository provides simple implementations for Variational Autoencoder (VAE) and conditional VAEs (cVAE) using TensorFlow and Keras.

 ## Install